acoache/knitr-poster-3colors/README.md

 ## Define new colors

-If you want to change the three colors to create another color theme, set new RGB color codes in both the Sweave file (.Rnw) and LaTeX style file (.sty) with the following commands:
+If you want to change the three colors to create another color theme, set new RGB color codes in both the Sweave file (.Rnw) and LaTeX style file (.sty) with the following commands of the **beamerthemeknitr-poster-3colors** file:

 ```tex
 % Define colors